Dtphelan1/dtphelan1/CV.md

 ## Work Experience

+### mCODE Coverage Checker

+- Role: Technical Lead and Lead Frontend Developer
+- Problem: There's no easy way to know how much of a new standard like mCODE is in use across hospital systems.
+As hospital systems adopt new data standards like mCODE it's difficult to track when/where those standards are adopted across sprawling infrastructure.
+What's more, technological support for a standard does not guarantee practical use across hospital operations.
+- Solution:

 ### Social Safety Net UI Prototype

 - Role:  Technical Lead and Lead Full-Stack Developer
 - Problem: Applying for benefits in America can be a repetitive, opaque, uncomfortable process for those seeking assistance.
 Complicated and fragmented UIs for various services have led to reports of poor user experience.
 - Research Question: Can we measurably improve the visibility of system status, user control, and efficiency of use of unemployment benefits portals today?
-- Accomplishments: Built functioning web prototype for entering unemployment information
+- Solution: Create a web application and conduct heuristic evaluations as well as usability studies to determine it's comparative performance against current offerings.
+- Outcomes: Implemented web prototype for applying for benefits based on designer mockups; worked closely with research team to ensure alignment between UI features and workflows;  researched potential pivots into alternative benefits spaces (e.g. SNAP), conducting semi-structured assessments of current online-application offerings
+- Technologies:
+  - Vue/Nuxt3.0 for frontend
+  - Tailwind CSS for styling
+  - Express/Nuxt for proof of concept backend
+  - Gitlab CI/Docker for auto-deployment

 ### [MITRE's Social Justice Platform Webpage](sjp.mitre.org)

 - Role: Contributing Frontend Developer
 - Problem: MITRE does not have a unified hub for its multiple social justice research efforts; a website that  for communicating high-level takeaways from research efforts would broaden the impact
+- Solution: Create a public webpage communicating MITRE projects in the social justice space, and create a backend admin dashboard so non-technical contributors can continue to update this content as MITRE's work grows.
+- Outcomes: Supported the development of various admin and
+- Technologies
+  - Vue/Nuxt2.0 for the admin dashboard
+  - EJS templates for the public webpages
+  - Bulma/SCSS for styling across the public site and the admin dashboard
+  - MongoDB/Mongoose for the database
+  - Nginx/Docker for application orchestration and routing together of various backend/frontend components

 ### RTTD Web Application Prototype